Manfred Günther

-Manfred Günther (born 1948 in Bochum), is a German educational psychologist, specialised in young people, the prevention of violence and social therapy methods; today he works as an author and coach.
+Manfred Günther (born 1948 in Bochum) is a German educational psychologist, specialised in young people, the prevention of violence and social therapy methods; today he works as an author and coach.
 He lives in Berlin, Germany and Tenerife, Spain.

-His daughter Sira, master of sustainability management, is busy working in a famous photovoltaics-startup of Cologne.

 Career

 At the beginning of his career, he discovered the psychological works of Frederick Kanfer and Heinz Heckhausen in Bochum and of Klaus Holzkamp and Eva Jaeggi in Berlin.
 He graduated in 1974.
 Günther is also an Economics-and-Work teacher, school psychologist, as well as being a dovish follower of cognitive behavioural therapy.
-Later, from 1984-1986 he studied Health Sciences at famed Professor Dieter Kleiber’s institute.
+Later, from 1984 to 1986 he studied Health Sciences at famed Professor Dieter Kleiber’s institute.

 Professional Experience

 In 1977, Günther became the director of a private residential treatment centre (therapeutic boarding school).
 In 1979, he discovered Sam Ferrainola's Camp, namely the Glen Mills Schools close to Philadelphia, discussed this with Howard W. Polsky in New York City. and got internships 1980 in Boston's famous counseling-team Bridge Over Troubled Waters and in the very special Robert White School.
 While travelling he inspected other psychosocial projects in countries like Denmark, Ukraine (USSR), Canada, Italy (and after 1990 in Hungary).
 After that, feeling inspired, Manfred founded and took charge of a consultancy for young people called "JOKER" in West Berlin's City in 1982, a position he held for 17 years.
-Later (2003–2006) he moved to the Bonn-institution "German Crime Prevention Forum (DFK)" to investigate and write surveys on "Prevention of violence for children in schools" after the first extreme german school shooting in Erfurt.
-From 2007-2013 he has been a consultant and in the emergency psychological service at the Ministry of Education, Youth and Sciences in Berlin (Federal State).
+Later (2003–2006) he moved to the Bonn-institution "German Crime Prevention Forum (DFK)" to investigate and write surveys on "Prevention of violence for children in schools" after the first extreme German school shooting in Erfurt.
+From 2007 to 2013 he has been a consultant and in the emergency psychological service at the Ministry of Education, Youth and Sciences in Berlin (Federal State).